iExecBlockchainComputing/iexec-doc/intro.rst

 Introduction
 ============

-| iExec is a multi-sided platform for computing resources.
-| It is a network connecting providers and users of distributed computing power, datasets and developers, encouraging an ecosystem of decentralized and autonomous, privacy-preserving applications.
-| iExec therefore creates a new paradigm for cloud computing: a global and open market where computing power is traded like a commodity.
 | Comparably to the oil market, the iExec marketplace offers a uniform and standardized access to computing resources, regardless of their provider.
 | iExec strengthens applications running on Ethereum smart contracts, allowing for off-chain computation services and datasets on-demand.
 | This is made possible by the iExec Proof-of-Contribution or PoCo consensus protocol that validates off-chain computations.